-But, quite apart from the fact that there appears to be a sort of status about being on the technical side of business, which Failure to understand the importance of market segmentation is the principal reason for failure to compete effectively in world markets sometimes acts as a barrier to the consideration of marketing issues, it is also a fact that marketing is difficult in many business-to-business markets.
+But, quite apart from the fact that there appears to be a sort of status about being on the technical side of business, which sometimes acts as a barrier to the consideration of marketing issues, it is also a fact that marketing is difficult in many business-to-business markets.
 This makes it inevitable that managers will resort to doing things they can understand.
 For example, demand for all industrial products is derived from the demand for consumer products, which adds greater uncertainty to decision making and makes forecasting extremely difficult.